Ivor McIntyre: Pacific Islands flight

 Though subsequently described as partly a "matter of prestige" owing to rumours of other countries planning such a journey, as well as a "reaction" by Williams to the 1924 expedition led by Goble, Williams' rival at the time for leadership of the young Air Force, this was the first international flight undertaken by an RAAF plane and crew.
 McIntyre was awarded a second Oswald Watt Gold Medal, and a Bar to his AFC, for his part in the flight; it marked the first occasion that the AFC was awarded to a member of the RAAF.
 Trist received the Air Force Medal, and Williams was appointed a CBE.

 Death and legacy

 McIntyre left the RAAF in November 1927 to become a flying instructor for the newly formed South Australian section of the Australian Aero Club.
 He died in an Adelaide hospital on 12 March 1928 of injuries received the previous day, when he crashed the club's Moth trainer while giving an aerobatics display at Parafield.
-Goble said of him, "That he did sterling work with our air force is well known, but it is doubtful whether the majority of the people in Australia have a true appreciation of the greatness of this man and the magnitude and difficulties of many of the tasks he performed."
+Goble said of him:

 In 1994, McIntye and Goble were honoured by the issue of a postage stamp by Australia Post, one of a series depicting Australian aviators that also included Freda Thompson, Lawrence Hargrave, Sir Keith and Sir Ross Macpherson Smith.